OsaPL/Versus-Brawl/notes.md

 - Fixed funnies not triggering
 - You now cant suicide during you respawn invincibility
 - Point counters not disappearing on round end
+- Some hints have been removed, and some have been reworded

 [b]Mapping and modding docs update.[/b]
 Docs have been extended and a lot more things are now documented.
 With this update I've tried to document everything new.
 Any feedback will be appreciated.

-Note: This is more of a 'pre-release' update for 0.6, which will contain both CTF and Nidhogg gamemodes, and a brand new map.
 Please report any problems.

 ### For changelogs
 `git log <hash>..HEAD --pretty=format:%s`